Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Kramatorsk restaurant strike

-On 27 June 2023, Russian forces attacked a pizza restaurant in Kramatorsk with an Iskander missile, killing 13 people including four children and Ukrainian writer Victoria Amelina.
+On 27 June 2023, Russian forces attacked a pizza restaurant in Kramatorsk with an Iskander missile, killing 13 people, including four children and Ukrainian writer Victoria Amelina.
 About sixty people were wounded.

 Kramatorsk was about 18 miles (30 km) from the eastern frontline.
-The restaurant was popular with local civilians, war correspondents, humanitarian volunteers, as well as Ukrainian soldiers on leave to 'rest and recuperate' and meet their loved ones.
+The restaurant was popular with local civilians; war correspondents; humanitarian volunteers; as well as Ukrainian soldiers on leave to 'rest and recuperate' and meet their loved ones.
 Several journalists were having a meal when the missile struck, including three Colombians.
 Russia's Defense Ministry claimed the strike targeted a "temporary command post" of the Ukrainian army.
-Ukraine's prosecutor general said the missile has high precision, "which means Russia was deliberately targeting civilians".
-Ukraine's Security Service later arrested a local man who allegedly helped co-ordinate the strike with the Russian military.
+Ukraine's prosecutor general said the missile has high precision, "which means Russia was deliberately targeting civilians."
+Ukraine's Security Service later arrested a local man who allegedly helped coordinate the strike with the Russian military.

 July 2025 Kramatorsk residential building strike

 On 22 July 2025, a Russian aerial bomb hit a residential apartment building in Kramatorsk, injuring at least eight civilians and killing a 10-year-old boy.